qdm12/golibs/README.md

-# Golibs
+# **Experimental** Go libraries

-*Golang libraries I use across my projects*
+When a Go library has a stable API and is useful across multiple projects, I extract it from this repository as a standalone repository.

 <img height="250" src="https://raw.githubusercontent.com/qdm12/golibs/master/title.svg">